British billionaire Joe Lewis pleads not guilty to US insider trading charges

 - Companies

-His lawyer David Zornow said prosecutors made an "egregious error" in bringing charges, and said his client had come to the United States voluntarily to defend himself against the charges.
+David Zornow, his lawyer, said in a statement that prosecutors made an "egregious error" in bringing charges, and said his client had traveled to the United States voluntarily to defend himself against the charges.

-Lawyers for O'Connor, 66, and Waugh, 64, did not immediately respond to requests for comment.
-Both have been arrested, while Lewis surrendered to authorities on Wednesday.
+Lawyers for O'Connor, 66, and Waugh, 64, declined to comment after the hearing.

 A spokesperson for Tottenham said in a statement: "This is a legal matter unconnected with the club and as such we have no comment."